The Practical Path to Medical Intuition

 By Wendie's definition, "Medical Intuition is a 'meta-sensory' skill set that uses visualization and scanning techniques to 'view' a client's physical anatomy and energy systems.

 "A practitioner can quickly assess physical issues to help a client find the best health options, and also access the root causes, or originating traumas, that allowed an imbalance or disease to manifest in the first place.
-It's a holistic mind and body approach that allows for healing on every level, not just physical but also emotional, mental and even spiritual."
+It's a holistic mind and body approach that can allow for healing on every level, not just physical but also emotional, mental and even spiritual."

 Wendie teaches doctors, nurses, psychologists, massage therapists, and holistic healers of every kind.
 As a Spiritual Counselor, I fit the bill.
 Even so, while I'd always been fascinated by intuitive and energy work, my "left-brained", logical and very cerebral side wouldn't allow me to believe it was something I could do.